 The girls chose their stories rather quickly.
 Julie chose Ghost Train, and Tammy decided on one entitled The Bermuda Triangle Mystery.
 The boys took a little more time to pick theirs but Milton chose Bigfoot, David picked Cemetery Sightings, and George settled on the The Witch of Calcutta.

-Jason was undecided until he ran across a story called Laundry Chute.
+Joseph was undecided until he ran across a story called Laundry Chute.
 What was so scary about that?
 The name seemed kind of funny so he chose that one.
-These were supposed to be true stories but Jason wasn’t so sure.
+These were supposed to be true stories but Joseph wasn’t so sure.
 He never believed in that kind of stuff and thought books like that were written just to scare people.

 “Okay guys,” Mrs. Applewhite said, “I’ll be back in about forty-five minutes.
 That should be enough time for all of you to finish.”
 That said, Mrs. Applewhite closed the door and walked down the hall to her room.
 She would be back soon, so the room went quite as each person flipped through the pages of the book.